Physical Security Series Part 5: Building Security

 - Access Control

-- Total Connect™ (the ability to view and control everything from your smartphone)
+- Business Automation – including the ability to view and control everything from your computer and/or smartphone

 That being said, you want to be sure you know how to use it or security technology may be of little value to you.
 For example, CCTV cameras can be a great asset unless nobody knows how to use them (e.g. knowing how to find useful recordings or installing multiple cameras that toggle at random and don’t catch the necessary events).
 Instead, stick to event-based recordings that activate your camera when an alarm goes off.